 - Your injury.
 The severity of your injury and how it affected your earning capacity also determines how much you’ll receive.
 In general, the worse your injury is, the bigger the settlement you’ll receive.

-- Necessary Medical Procedures.
-In most states, the insurance provider will have to pay for all medical costs and expenses.
+- Necessary medical procedures.
+As mentioned, the insurance provider will have to pay for all medical costs and expenses.
 So if you need surgery or multiple surgeries, you’ll receive funds to pay for such making your settlement a lot higher.

 What Happens If You Accept a Settlement?